-Besides his duties as Warden, John Vickers worked further on the economics of banking reform, and published a critique of the Bank of England policy on capital requirements for major retail banks in the Journal of Financial Regulation.
-Separately, he and Mark Armstrong completed a paper on the theory of multi-product pricing that attempts to unify and consolidate earlier lines of research.
-He continued to chair the Finance Committee of OUP.
+Besides his duties as Warden, John Vickers worked further on the economics of banking reform and made a submission to the Treasury Committee on capital requirements.
+He co-founded and chairs a working group on the implications of Brexit for competition law and policy.
+His paper with Mark Armstrong on the theory of multi-product pricing was accepted by the Journal of Political Economy.
+During the year he made short visits to Columbia, Princeton and Stanford.
+He continues to chair the Finance Committee of OUP.

 Senior Research Fellows

-Paul Fendley continued his research on condensed matter and mathematical physics, focusing in particular on quantum matter with strong interactions.
-One current theme is developing mathematical tools to show that quantum computation is possible away from ultra-low temperatures.
-He wrote one solo paper on this topic and collaborated on two related ones.
-He gave series of lectures in Florence and in Les Houches, invited talks at conferences/workshops in Banff, Berkeley and the ICTP, and seminars in Princeton, Trieste, Durham, Dresden and Geneva.
+Paul Fendley continued his research on condensed matter and mathematical physics, focussing in particular on quantum matter with strong interactions.
+One current theme is developing mathematical tools to show that quantum computation is possible away from ultra-low temperatures; another is probing the origins of integrability, i.e. why in special many-body systems exact computations are possible.
+He gave invited talks at conferences/workshops in Santa Barbara, Benasque, Ghent, Cambridge and at the Royal Society.

-Angela McLean continued to work on the dynamics of infections.
-This year her work focused on understanding processes of viral dynamics inside people infected with HIV whose infection appears to be under control through drug treatment.
-She also continued to work on projects to produce “Restatements” of natural science evidence pertinent to debate in public policy.
+Angela McLean continued to work on the dynamics and evolution of infections.
+She co-authored a major review article on microbial evolution in The Lancet.
 She lectured for the Biological Sciences undergraduate degree and for the Science and Public Policy core module in the Master of Public Policy Course at the Blavatnik School of Government.

 University Academic Fellows